 Avoid entanglements, scratches, and damage of your jewelry by storing it in separate pouches and consider investing in a jewelry box with compartments that can safely organize and store your pieces.

 Hard gemstones, such as diamonds, sapphires should not be stored with soft ones, e.g.: moonstone, opal in order to avoid damage from possible contact with another.
-If you do not have a pouch or a jewelry box available, wrapping each piece of jewelry separately in soft tissue paper is a good option.
+If you do not have a pouch or a jewelry box available, wrapping each piece of jewelry separately in the soft anti-tarnish paper is a good option.

 All Michaela Farkasovska Fine Jewelry comes in a padded box when purchased, which can be used for future storage or when traveling, to prevent damage or loss.
 We recommend removing jewelry before, undertaking strenuous activities, showering or going to sleep.

-2. Stay clear of chemicals
+2. Stay Clear of Chemicals

 A simple rule to keep your jewelry clean is to avoid having it on when applying hairspray, makeup, lotions, washing dishes or cleaning with any chemicals.
-This will prevent oil and dirt build up when using lotions, and avoid stains, deterioration, or surface abrasions when using chemicals.
+This will prevent oil and dirt build-up when using lotions, and avoid stains, deterioration, or surface abrasions when using chemicals.

 Jewelry made of gold, sterling silver, platinum, or palladium, can be safely cleaned with warm soapy water.
 Use mild soap and a soft brush (can be replaced with a water-pulsed dental brush or a lint-free cloth) to gently clean away dirt and dust.
 Always quickly rinse in a cup to avoid potential loss of a gemstone.